dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 - If an expression type-checks, normalizing that expression won't diverge
 - Normalizing an inferred type won't diverge
 - Normalizing an expression doesn't change its type
+- An inferred type is in β-normal form

 ## How do I get the "commit bit"?